Summer Public Service Funding Application

 Fund Distribution Process

-Provided that the form was submitted in a timely manner, students will receive a direct deposit for the full award amount in mid-June.
-Students must agree to the requirements of the program and provide all required documentation to maintain funding.
-It is important to note that international students from non-treaty nations may be subject to tax withholdings and a delay in receiving funds.
-U.S. citizens and Resident Aliens will not be subject to withholdings though may need to declare the income when filing their taxes.
+It is important to note that international students from non-treaty nations may be subject to tax withholdings and a delay in receiving funds from the University.
+U.S. citizens and Resident Aliens will not be subject to withholdings and will not receive a tax document from the University, though may need to declare the income when filing their taxes.
 For more information, please check with your tax professional.

 Employment Relationship Disclaimer

-Acceptance of summer funding does not create an employment relationship with the University of Chicago and eligible participants must understand and acknowledge that participation in the summer funding program does not make them eligible for any University employee status, compensation or benefit (including, but not limited to, coverage under the workers' compensation and unemployment compensation laws).
+Acceptance of summer funding does not create an employment relationship with the University of Chicago and eligible participants must understand and acknowledge that participation in the summer funding program does not make them eligible for any University employee status, compensation, or benefit (including, but not limited to, coverage under the workers' compensation and unemployment compensation laws).